Skip to Main content

 Because providers treat patients and prescribe medications, they play a crucial part in talking to their patients about the dangers of opioids, prescribing responsibly, and identifying abuse.
 We encourage them to:

 • Consider alternative pain treatment options.
-Opioid drugs should not be the default treatment.
+Opioid drugs should not necessarily be the default treatment.
 Discuss all possible treatment options and their benefits and risks with patients.

 Others also read